 |Misty Explosion||The user attacks everything around it and faints upon using this move.
 This move's power is increased on Misty Terrain.|

-To find the NPC with the Tutor Move, go to the Gym (Stadium) and search for a narrow route facing down, just between the buildings around the area.
+The Tutor for Steel Beam can be found at Motostoke.
+Head to the Gym (Stadium) and search for a narrow route facing down, just between the buildings around the area.

 Then, go right and descend the long stairs.
 The man at the bottom will teach your Pokemon the move Steel Beam.
 However, for him to teach you the move, you must first complete the game and become the Champion.